 The diocesan Echo residence is a furnished residential facility that should include standard furnishings; e.g., bed for each apprentice/theology teacher, dresser, desk and chair, lamps; furniture for gathering space (e.g., sofa, chairs, lamps); basic kitchen utensils, etc. Dioceses often benefit from several parishes or schools working to secure furniture and prepare the residence.
 Basic residential utilities also need to include routine property maintenance.

 Basic utilities (e.g., electric, gas, water, etc.) at the Echo residence need to include high-speed internet access and local phone service.
 It is important for these services to be in place in the residence before the apprentices or theology teachers arrive.
-Apprentices and theology teachers begin their first Notre Dame on-line graduate course through the Department of Theology the same week that they begin their parish/school service.
+Apprentices and theology teachers begin their first Notre Dame on-line graduate course through the Department of Theology soon after they begin their parish/school service.

 Apprentices and theology teachers are told by Echo Staff to anticipate reasonable driving time to their parishes or schools from the residence (i.e., no more than 20-30 minutes).
 Reasonable driving time provides for more opportunities for apprentices and theology teachers to fulfill their commitment to spending quality time with their intentional faith community.